 Precision metal parts manufacturer

-Nelson Miller Group’s metal engineering and fabrication expertise ensure a perfect part every time.
+Nelson Miller Group’s metal engineering and fabrication expertise ensure a precision metal part every time.

-When you need precise, specialized metalwork, look no further than Nelson Miller Group (NMG).
-In collaboration with our partner factories, we have decades of manufacturing expertise and the know-how to achieve your part’s desired geometry, features, and function.
+NMG is your one-stop shop for precise, specialized metalwork.
+In collaboration with our partner factories, we have decades of expertise and the know-how to achieve your part’s desired geometry, features, and function, across many applications:

 Contact us